sueszli/fast-snek/README.md

 - https://docs.python.org/3/library/ctypes.html

-- calling a foreign function, not from python but from the underlying cpython interpreter.
-- doesn't require any wrapping in extension modules. you can use any binary (as a .so or .dll) as long as it has a c interface.
+- calling a foreign function in cpython doesn't require any wrapping in extension modules. you can use any binary (as a .so or .dll) as long as it has a c interface.
 - you don't need to manage the gil. it is automatically released when calling the foreign function [^release].

 - pros: